Preetamk97/Java-Notes/57-Generic-Methods-&-Classes-&-Bounded-dataTypes.md

 public class Main {
 	public static void main(String[] args) {

-	   // While creating objects/instances of any Generic class, we can pass in (the specified # of) arguments of any reference dataType or wrapper class - to its constructor.
+	   // While creating objects/instances of any Generic class, we can pass in (the specified number of) arguments of any reference dataType or wrapper class - to its constructor.

 	   MyGenericClass<Integer> myInt = new MyGenericClass<>(1);  // Passing argument of Integer wrapper class.
 	   MyGenericClass<Double> myDouble = new MyGenericClass<>(3.14);  // Passing argument of Double wrapper class.